 When the truth is laid bare in front of you, all you can do is turn a blind eye and try to forget about it before your next meal – and of course hate the vegan who keeps shoving this truth in your face.

-It's madness.
-What sort of world do we live in when the person defending an abused animal is verbally attacked for upsetting the status quo?
+What sort of world do we live in when the person defending suffering and destruction is verbally attacked for upsetting the status quo?

-I understand it's painful to watch.
-It's a really negative vibe to have those videos sent to you.
+It's a really negative vibe to have those videos or images show up on your screen.
 You're trying to have a good day and then some vegan tries to pull at your conscience by reminding you where your meat and dairy comes from.

 No animal lover wants to watch animals being abused, do they?

-You can't bear to watch a calf crying as it has its throat slit by halal butchers – because that's an inhumane way to kill an animal for meat.
+You can't bear to watch a calf crying as it has its throat slit by halal butchers, because that Calf has been stolen from its mother after 48 hours, who by the way carried that calf for nine months, and it's an “inhumane way” to kill an animal for meat.